piyalidas10/Angular-Interview-Questions/README.md

 ### What is Module Federation ?
 Ans.
 Module Federation is a feature in Webpack 5  that lets different frontend apps or modules, built and deployed separately, share  and load code dynamically while running.
 It’s an important tool for creating Micro Frontends.
 Each remote app shares specific parts, like components or services, that the host app can use whenever needed without bundling everything upfront.
 Module Federation helps create  scalable micro frontend setups with faster releases and easier maintenance.
 Starting with Angular 13 and newer versions, using  Native Module Federation, mainly with libraries like @angular-architects/native-federation, brings many advantages over older Module Federation setups that depended  more on Webpack-specific settings. https://www.youtube.com/watch?v=ZlJ__9bYHxs

+### Why are Promises bad for micro-frontend communication?
+Ans.
+Promises deliver a value only once and cannot handle late subscribers or ongoing updates.

+### Best way to share data across MFEs?
+Ans.
+Use a shared Observable (Subject/BehaviorSubject) exposed via a shared library or global event bus.

+### BehaviorSubject vs Subject in MFEs?
+Ans.
+BehaviorSubject is preferred because new micro-frontends receive the latest value immediately.

 </details>